PimDeWitte/UnityAutoIncrementBuildVersion/README.md

 Simple post build script to increment each build version in Unity

 #How-to
 Just place AutoIncrementBuildVersion.cs under your Editor/ directory and it should run automatically after every build.
+In Player Settings, make sure your version number is X.X.X (e.g. 1.0.0) before running the script.
+X.X (1.0) or X (1) won't work.

 #Getting the version number inside your unity project
 Simply call